brendanpduffy5/reading-notes/201/class9.md

-# Class 9 Notes

-# Reading Class 09: Forms and JS Events
+# Class 9 Notes: Forms and JS Events

 ## HTML Forms - Your first Web Form.
 How To Structure A Web Form.